turnertrowbridge/turnertrowbridge/README.md

 Computer Science Major
 ----------------------

 Experienced with Java, C++, and C#.
-Currently focused on Data Structures and Algorithms, Unity Game Development, and Cyber Security Competitions through NCL.
+Currently focused on Data Structures and Algorithms.

 * 🌍  I'm based in San Diego, CA
 * ✉️  You can contact me at [turnertrowbridge@icloud.com](mailto:turnertrowbridge@icloud.com)